mihailgaberov/js-workshops/README.md

 # JS Workshops repo
-Repo for storing the materials from the JavaScript workshops I have done to help other people to learn JS.
+Repo for storing the materials from JavaScript workshops I have done to help other people to learn JS.